Having a baby: what you need and when

 Child car seat

-Visit our reviews to find the safest car seat for your new baby and make sure you know how to fit your child car seat safely.
+Visit our reviews to find the safest car seat in our tests for your new baby and make sure you know how to fit your child car seat safely.
 Not a member?
 You can unlock our thousands of reviews for just a £1 trial subscription to Which?.

 Pushchair or pram

-If you want to use a pushchair or pram from the moment you bring your baby home, you will need one that reclines completely flat to make it suitable from birth.
-We've tested hundreds of pushchairs for safety, ease of use and reliability.
+If you want to use a pushchair or pram from the moment you bring your baby home, you will need one that reclines completely flat (or comes with a carrycot) to make it suitable from birth.
+We've tested hundreds of pushchairs for safety, ease of use and durability.
 Visit our pushchair reviews to find the right one for you.

 You'll also want to choose a pushchair that will fit in with your lifestyle – so, for example, you might want to check whether it will fit into the boot of your car or be easy to take on a bus.
 We can help with our guide to buying a pushchair and top picks for different activities.